 5 Essential Social Media Writing Tips You Must Apply

 Social media marketing on Facebook and Twitter has become mainstream and more important than ever.
-On top of that, marketing in other social media channels grow in importance.
-The social media marketing industry might have only been around for a few years, but there are people who can apply their many years of writing, media and online marketing experience to social media with great results.
+On top of that, marketing in other social media channels grows in importance.
+The social media marketing industry might have only been around for a few years, but some people can apply their many years of writing, media and online marketing experience to social media with great results.

 One of the most valuable habits you can have is a Daily Writing Habit!To help you get started we have created a 30 day long email program that will keep you on track.
 Every day for the next 30 days we will send you a writing prompt.
 As this is a social media and content marketing site we’ll send you prompts about these topics.
 But occasionally we add some free writing and other stuff, too.

 Without trying to create many fancy strategic claims or plans, here are the essentials of writing for social media.
 I have been in the business of writing, translation, localization, media, online marketing, TV advertising, billboard advertising, subway and limited-time-terminal advertising (i.e., plasma screens in a taxi, subway train or bus) for 20 years.